Napoleon's exile to St. Helena: The death of Napoleon

 The autopsy, performed on May 6, 1821, has been the subject of considerable controversy ever since, due to the multiplicity of reports, both official and unofficial, including at least three distinct versions from Dr. Antommarchi alone.

 Napoleon was interred on May 9 in the Valley of the Geranium, as per his final instructions, if his remains were not repatriated to Europe.
 His tomb was inscribed with no epithet, as Governor Lowe forbade any mention of either "Napoleon" or "Emperor Napoleon."
 Meanwhile, his death certificate, independently recorded in the parish register of St. James in Jamestown, the capital of Saint Helena, listed him on the same date as "Napoleon Buonaparte, late Emperor of France."
+(Note: There are two versions of Napoleon's death certificate: the original belongs to the St. Helena Archives archive and a later, more carefully written copy is shown on the British Library website in London archive.)

-In 1840, at the behest of Louis-Philippe I and with the assent of the British, Napoleon's mortal remains were repatriated to France by Prince de Joinville, the son of King Louis-Philippe I. He now rests at Les Invalides.
+In 1840, at the behest of Louis-Philippe I and with the assent of the British, Napoleon's remains were repatriated to France by Prince de Joinville, the son of King Louis-Philippe.
+He now rests at Les Invalides.
 In 1940, the remains of Napoleon II, son of Napoleon I, were transferred to Les Invalides at the behest of Adolf Hitler.
 Longwood was ceded to France in 1858 by Queen Victoria under the rule of Napoleon III and is now part of the French domains on Saint Helena.